MakaN19/mlflow_setup/cloudformation/README.md

   --profile <profile-name>
 ```

-It's a good practice to check if the template adhers to best practices.
-To check whether refactoring is needed, use [cfn-lint](https://github.com/aws-cloudformation/cfn-lint).
+To check if the template adhers to best practices use [cfn-lint](https://github.com/aws-cloudformation/cfn-lint).

 ```bash
 pip install cfn-lint